aws-samples/genai-llm-cpu-sagemaker/README.md

 ### Prerequisites

 Before proceeding any further, you need to identify and designate an AWS account required for the solution to work.
 You also need to create an AWS account profile in ~/.aws/credentials for the designated AWS account, if you don’t already have one.
 The profile needs to have sufficient permissions to run an [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK) stack.
 We recommend removing the profile when you’re finished with the testing.
 For more information about creating an AWS account profile, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+Python 3.11.x or later has to be installed on a machine.
 Note that this is not production ready code, and that it incures costs while provisioned, so please remember to destroy resources whe you no longer need them.

 Use the following init script on MacOS and Linux or manually create and activate virtualenv: \